SakethReddyAnasurya/Phishing-URL-Detection/README.md

 # Phishing-URL-Detection
 ### Phishing ###
-**.** Phishing is a type of online scam where someone tries to trick you into giving them personal information like your passwords, credit card numbers, or other sensitive data.
+- Phishing is an online scam where attackers trick people into giving personal information, like passwords or credit card numbers.

-**.** Imagine someone pretending to be a bank or a company you trust, sending you a fake email or link that looks real.
-When you click on it, you might be taken to a website that seems like the real thing but is actually a fake.
-If you enter your information, the scammer can steal it and use it for harmful purposes, like stealing money or your identity.
+- Scammers often pretend to be a trusted source, like a bank or company, and send fake emails or links that look legitimate.
+If you click these links, you may be directed to a fake website that resembles the real one.

+- When users enter their information on these fake sites, attackers can steal the data for harmful purposes, such as identity theft or financial fraud.

-**.** In short, phishing is when a scammer disguises themselves as someone trustworthy to steal your personal information.
+- In summary, phishing is a tactic used by scammers to disguise themselves as trustworthy entities to steal sensitive information.

 **->** In this project, you are building a phishing URL detection system using machine learning models.
 Here's a simplified explanation: